Preface

 The below entities are required to submit their quarterly financial statements to the CBK within 10 days from the end of the quarter and annual audited financial statements within 3 months from the end of the financial year:

-The Capital Markets Authority (“CMA”) is currently the regulatory authority primarily responsible for regulating the marketing, offer and sale of securities in Kuwait.
+The CMA is currently the regulatory authority primarily responsible for regulating the marketing, offer and sale of securities in Kuwait.

 The below entities are required to submit their quarterly financial statements to the CMA within 45 days from the end of the quarter and annual audited financial statements within 3 months from the end of the financial year:

-Companies subject to Income Tax, National Labor Service Tax (NLST), Zakat, Foreign Account Tax Compliance Act (FATCA) and Common Reporting Standard (CRS) should submit their tax declarations or other reportable information to the Ministry of Finance on an annual basis or as per deadlines prescribed by the Ministry.
+Companies subject to Corporate Income Tax, National Labor Service Tax (NLST), Zakat, Contribution to Kuwait Foundation for Advancement of Sciences (KFAS), Foreign Account Tax Compliance Act (FATCA) and Common Reporting Standard (CRS), Pillar Two Domestic Minimum Top-up Tax (DMTT), should submit their tax declarations or other reportable information to the Ministry of Finance on an annual basis or as per deadlines prescribed by the Ministry.

 3.1 Investment Channels